lino-framework/book/docs/dev/hello/index.rst

 .. literalinclude:: manage.py

-A :xfile:`manage.py` must do at least two things: it must set the :envvar:`DJANGO_SETTINGS_MODULE` environment variable and then call Django's `execute_from_command_line` function.
+A :xfile:`manage.py` does two things: it sets the :envvar:`DJANGO_SETTINGS_MODULE` environment variable and then calls Django's `execute_from_command_line` function.

 This is plain traditional Django know-how.
 There are many opinions,